 Divers with an Open Water qualification can dive with the aquarium’s ambassador ragged-tooth sharks in the predator exhibit.
 While you’re trying not to pee yourself, you can swim among the schools of yellowtail and giant kob fish.

-It’s one of the top things to do in Cape Town if you’re after a thrill!
+It’s one of the best places to go in Cape Town if you’re after a thrill!

 Take a Kite Surfing Lesson